Your company is already operating in Germany and you would now like to export worldwide?

 Sustainability and Green Robotics

 The German robotics sector is driving advancements in green and sustainable technologies, with a growing focus on reducing environmental impact through automation.
-Climate-friendly technologies are becoming a key factor in industry optimization investment.
+Climate-friendly technologies and the circular economy are becoming a key factor in industry optimization investment.

 Innovation Leader

-Germany ranks fourth internationally in terms of gross R&D expenditure with EUR 132 billion.
-Generous European and German funding and incentives further support robotics research and innovation.
+Germany ranks fourth internationally in terms of gross R&D expenditure with more than EUR 130 billion innovation spending.
+Generous European and German funding and incentives provide further support for robotics research and innovation.

 Growing Automation Market

-Above average growth is taking place in the automation sector (electrical automation, robotics and automation, measuring and testing technology, and conveyor technology) according to Germany’s VDMA trade association.
+Above average growth is taking place in the automation sector (electrical automation, robotics and automation, sensor technology, measuring and testing technology, and conveyor technology) according to Germany’s VDMA trade association.

 Robotics FDI Leader

-More than one third (36 percent) of all international inward investment in mechanical engineering is made in automation and robotics – an 11 percent increase on the period 2015 to 2021.
+More than one third of all international inward investment in mechanical engineering is made in automation and robotic in the period 2019 to 2024.

-Germany is Europe’s top automation and robotics FDI location, with 201 FDI projects followed by France (61 projects) and Spain (54 projects) respectively.
-More than 22 percent of investment projects in Germany are in production and research and development, while 10 percent have a European headquarters function.
+Germany is Europe’s top automation and robotics FDI location, with 453 FDI projects followed by the UK (191 projects) and France (144 projects) respectively.
+More than 20 percent of investment projects in Germany are in production and research and development, while 10 percent have a European headquarters function.
 Sixty percent of investments are made in the sales, service, maintenance, and support areas essential to automation projects.

 Automation and Robotics FDI by Source Country